virtualabs/Vodstok/README.txt

 Many operations can be performed with the provided client:
 - endpoint management (registration, removal, listing, publishing)
 - global capacity assessment
-- upload of a file
+- file upload
-- download of a file thanks to a specific URL
+- file download from a vodstok's URL